carstenschaefer/ImagerJs/README.md

 Here you will find more informations about features and a short faq: [ImagerJs](https://www.imagerjs.com)

-And here you'll find some examples and you can test it live: [ImagerJs on GitHub](https://github.com/carstenschaefer/ImagerJs)

 Here you will find a detailed documentation about the usage and its configuration: [ImagerJs-Docs](https://github.com/carstenschaefer/ImagerJs/wiki)